 Students in the bachelor’s degree program have the opportunity to participate in workshops and professional development activities offered through the College’s Institute for Ethical Leadership and Social Responsibility.

 Students in the bachelor's program need convenience and flexibility, so we offer new start dates every 5 weeks.
-Classes are held one night/week from 6 p.m. to 10 p.m., and are available on our main campus, at Rosemont Downtown, and online.
+Classes are held one night/week from 6 p.m. to 10 p.m., and are available on our main campus, or online.

 A total of 120 credits is needed to obtain the degree.
 Up to 84 credits can be transferred to Rosemont, and we do give credit for life experience.